Grindhead/phaser-matter-physics-editor/memory-bank/progress.md

 - Core gameplay loop is functional with procedurally generated levels.
 - Level generation logic for enemy and crate placement has been refactored for better distribution and to prevent overlap.
+- Barrel placement logic refactored: Barrels are now placed between platforms, **with Y-position calculated relative to adjacent platforms for reachability**, and overlap prevention.
 - Debug panel refactored into a separate scene for independence from game camera.
 - Basic culling implemented for coins and enemies.
 - **Preloader updated to load both `texturePack` and `texturePack2` atlases.**